dashaw92/init.lua/readme.txt

-Follow the clone step from this repo: [https://github.com/wbthomason/packer.nvim] Run :PackerSync to install plugins
+Follow the clone step from this repo: [https://github.com/wbthomason/packer.nvim] Open packer.lua and do :so followed by :PackerSync